Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Preparation: Notions and Notation

 \subsection{Various Types of One-Way Finite Automata}

-In association with the theme of ``counting'', we use various finite automata models.
+In association with the main theme of ``counting'', we use various finite automata models.
 Following \cite{Yam22a,Yam22b}, all finite automata in this work are restricted so that they should move their tape heads only in one direction \emph{without making any $\lambda$-move}, where a $\lambda$-move refers to a step in which the tape head scans no input symbol but it may change the inner state of the automaton.
-Such machines are briefly called \emph{one way} in this work.
-A \emph{one-way nondeterministic finite automaton} (or a 1nfa, for short) is of the form $(Q,\Sigma,\{\rhd,\lhd\},\delta,q_0,Q_{acc},Q_{rej})$, where $Q$ is a finite set of inner states, $\Sigma$ is an (input) alphabet, $\rhd$ and $\lhd$ are two endmarkers, $\delta$ is a transition function\footnote{This definition of $\delta$ clearly indicates the exclusion of any $\lambda$-move.
-When $\lambda$-moves are allowed, the corresponding automaton is called a 1.5nfa (as well as 1.5dfa) \cite{Yam22a}.
-For quantum finite automata, the use of $\lambda$-move causes a significant increase of computational power over the non-$\lambda$-move model.
+Such machines are briefly called \emph{one way} machines in this work.
+A \emph{one-way nondeterministic finite automaton} (or a 1nfa, for short) is of the form $(Q,\Sigma,\{\rhd,\lhd\},\delta,q_0,Q_{acc},Q_{rej})$, where $Q$ is a finite set of inner states, $\Sigma$ is an (input) alphabet, $\rhd$ and $\lhd$ are two endmarkers,\footnote{We remark that automata models with endmarkers and automata models with no endmarkers in general have different state complexities.
+Such a difference seems quite significant in the case of, e.g., one-way pushdown automata.
+See \cite{Yam21b} for a detailed discussion.} $\delta$ is a transition function\footnote{This definition of $\delta$ clearly indicates the exclusion of any $\lambda$-move.
+When $\lambda$-moves are allowed, the corresponding automaton is called a 1.5nfa (as well as 1.5dfa) in \cite{Yam22a} in accordance with 1.5 quantum finite automata.
+For quantum finite automata, nevertheless, the use of $\lambda$-move causes a significant increase of computational power over the non-$\lambda$-move model.
 See, e.g., \cite{Yam22a}.} mapping $(Q-Q_{halt}) \times\check{\Sigma}$ to $\PP(Q)$, where $\check{\Sigma}=\Sigma\cup\{\rhd,\lhd\}$, and $Q_{acc}$ and $Q_{rej}$ are respectively sets of accepting states and of rejecting states with $Q_{halt} = Q_{acc}\cup Q_{rej} \subseteq Q$ and $Q_{acc}\cap Q_{rej}=\setempty$.
-Since we deal with promise problems, we include $Q_{acc}$ and $Q_{rej}$ to allow the circumstances where, after reading the right endmarker $\triangleleft$, $M$ enters neither accepting states nor rejecting states.
-We write $sc(M)$ for the \emph{state complexity} $|Q|$ of $M$.
-Since $M$ makes no $\lambda$-move by the definition of $\delta$, it must halt within $|x|+2$ steps for any input $x$.
+We intentionally include $Q_{acc}$ and $Q_{rej}$ to the definition of 1nfa's.
+An input (string) $x$ is given to an input tape, surrounded by the endmarkers $\rhd$ and $\lhd$.
+All tape cells are indexed by natural numbers, where $\rhd$ is located at cell $0$ and $\lhd$ is at cell $|x|+1$.
+By the definition of $\delta$, when either $M$'s tape head moves off $\lhd$ or $M$ enters a halting state (i.e., either an accepting state or a rejecting state) on each computation path, $M$ is assumed to \emph{halt on this computation path}.
+Since $M$ makes no $\lambda$-move, the use of the right endmarker $\lhd$ makes it possible that every computation path of $M$ must halt within $|x|+2$ steps for any input $x$.
+We thus say that $M$ \emph{halts} on an input if $M$ starts on this input and eventually halts on all computation paths.
+For any input $x$, $M$ is said to \emph{accept} $x$ if there is an accepting computation path (i.e., a computation path ending with an accepting state), and $M$ is said to \emph{reject} $x$ if all computation paths end with rejecting states.
+Moreover, we write $sc(M)$ for the \emph{state complexity} $|Q|$ of $M$.
+Given an input string $x$, the notation $M(x)$ stands for the ``outcome'' of $M$ on input $x$ whenever $M$ halts on $x$.
+Given a promise problem $(L^{(+)},L^{(-)})$, a finite automaton $M$ is said to \emph{solve} it if $M$ accepts all instances in $L^{(+)}$ and rejects all instances in $L^{(-)}$; however, we do not impose any condition on invalid strings.
+To express the total number of accepting computation paths of $M$ on $x$, we use the notation $\#M(x)$; by contrast, $\#\overline{M}(x)$ expresses the total number of rejecting computation paths of $M$ on $x$.